irtalla/2011-nov9-usf/Project1/README.md

 Testing is another issue.
 In the previous project, tests depended on a database administrator (me) initializing tables from a separate UI (DBeaver).
 This time around, I used the @order annotation to specify the execution of DAO unit tests.
 Generally, the strategy is: add -> query | update -> delete.
 This should make test suites self-contained.

+Requests
+My strategy for requests is to have each request have a set of comments associated with it.
+This way, a user can submit multiple comments in a row, instead of a one-off reply.
+Then, if the date-time of the latest receiver comment is later than the latest sender comment, we append a red exclamation point to the senders card representation, otherwise, the receiver's card representation.
+This gives an indication of responses and is more fluid and intuitive.